sonyaouthred/Divvy/README.md

 While you can create your own house with roommates right now, we have a few fake accounts you can try out to see a house with some chores populated.
 All of the below emails work with the password: divvydemo.

-natasha@divvy.com
+- natasha@divvy.com
-iamironman@divvy.com
+- iamironman@divvy.com
-nickfury@divvy.com
+- nickfury@divvy.com
-peter@divvy.com
+- peter@divvy.com

 ## Bug Tracking

 All of our current bugs are located on our [issue page](https://github.com/sonyaouthred/Divvy/issues).
-We just finished some major implementations of features, and while we are not aware of any massive bugs at the moment (other than the listed android bug), it is not unlikely that there will be some minor discrepancies between the database and the app UI.
-These bugs will be more thoroughly documented and squashed in the coming days.
+We are not currently aware of any major bugs.

-Please report any bugs found to our issue page here.
+Please report any bugs found to our issue page (above).
 While we do not have a template set up (we need GitHub pro??), please use the following format:

 **Clear, succinct title that mentions the data/functions corrupted/ineffective**